briandgomez/Study/Security+/Security Architecture.md

 ![alt text](image-15.png)

 - <u>Internet of Things (IoT)</u>:physical devices connected to a network that collect or share data and provide useful services, like sensors, smartwatches, or home automation devices.
 Isolating a device would protect that device in the case of an attack
+    - All IoT are embedded systems but not all embedded systems are IoT (i.e. smart watches don't need the internet so they're embedded systems and not IoT.
+A ring door camera is both)

 - <u>Supervisory Control and Data Acquisition (SCADA/ICS)</u>: lets technicians sit in a centralized control room, monitor the status of the pieces of equipment and make changes & modification without having to physically visit every piece of equipment(i.e. power plants, refining, manufacturing equipment)
 ![alt text](image-16.png)